 Until now, and for just a few more months, New Yorkers who apply for Community Medicaid are not subject to any disclosure or review of gifts or transfers of their assets made prior to their application.
-Starting APRIL 1, 2021 (changed from January 1, 2021), applications for Community Medicaid will be subject to the new “look back” for gifts or transfers made on or after October 1, 2020, and will be much more complicated.
+Starting January 1, 2022, applications for Community Medicaid will be subject to the new “look back” for gifts or transfers made on or after October 1, 2020, and will be much more complicated.
 Many applicants will wind up spending far more of their own money before they become eligible for Medicaid.

 What is the new look back?

 For the first time, people who apply for Community Medicaid needing home care or assisted living will be required to provide complete financial records for themselves and their spouses for a period of months preceding the date of their application.
-This period, called the “look back,” commenced on October 1, 2020, and phase-in to a period of 30 months by April 1, 2023.
+This period, called the “look back,” commenced on October 1, 2020, and will phase-in to a period of 30 months by April 1, 2023.

 Any “uncompensated transfers” (gifts or transfers to family members or to a trust, for example) made during the “look back” period will subject the Medicaid applicant to a “penalty period” of ineligibility for services.
 The length of the penalty, according to the Department of Health, will be calculated in the same manner as for nursing home care.
 There is an explanation of how to calculate the “penalty period” on our website that you can find here.